 Example for margin of error calculation

-For example, wine tasting sessions conducted in vineyards are dependent on the quality and taste of the wines presented during the session.
-These wines represent the entire production and depending on how well they’re received by the visitors, the feedback from them is generalized to the entire production.
+For example, wine-tasting sessions conducted in vineyards depend on the quality and taste of the wines presented during the session.
+These wines represent the entire production and depending on how well the visitors receive them, the feedback from them is generalized to the entire production.

 The wine tasting will be effective only when visitors do not have a pattern, i.e. they’re chosen randomly.
 Wine goes through a process to be palatable and similarly, the visitors also must go through a process to provide effective results.

 The measurement components prove whether the wine bottles are worthy to represent the entire winery’s production or not.
 If a statistician states that the conducted survey will have a margin of error of plus or minus 5% at a 93% confidence interval.
 This means that if a survey was conducted 100 times with vineyard visitors, feedback received will be within a percentage division either higher or lower than the percentage that’s accounted 93 out of 100 times.

 In this case, if 60 visitors report that the wines were extremely good.
 As the margin of error is plus or minus 5% in a confidence interval is 93%, in 100 visitors, it’s safe to conclude that the visitors who comment that the wines were “extremely good” will be 55 or 65 (93%) of the time.